 When hiring a family lawyer, you want someone who will be invested in you—not someone who treats you like a case number.
 You also want to make certain that your attorney has experience and knows how to get the results you need.
-Your free consultation can give you a good measure of both of these criteria if you ask the right questions.
+Your consultation can give you a good measure of both of these criteria if you ask the right questions.

-If you would like to receive additional information, please contact us to arrange a free case evaluation by using the form below or by calling 909-466-7661.
+If you would like to receive additional information, please contact us to arrange a case evaluation by using the form below or by calling 909-466-7661.
 The Law Office of Laurence J. Brock is here to help you through your divorce and any other family law issue you might have.